 Will a rhinoplasty give me a nose identical to my favourite celebrity?

-I’ll surgeons would instead ask what are the things which you like best about your favourite celebrities nose, and what aspects of the size and shape of their nose do you think look aesthetically appealing.
-You should also bear in mind in what views you best like their nose whether in looking ahead view view or a side view.
-The discussion therefore becomes much more individualised to you and what would be the best surgical plan to achieve ideal results whilst at the same time maintaining a natural looking appearance.
+Our surgeons would instead ask what you like best about your favourite celebrity’s nose, and what aspects of the size and shape of their nose look aesthetically appealing.
+You should also bear in mind what views of their nose you like best, whether in looking ahead view or a side view.
+The discussion, therefore, becomes much more individualised to you and about what would be the best surgical plan to achieve ideal results whilst at the same time maintaining a natural-looking appearance.

 Will rhinoplasty affect my ability to wear spectacles?

 Rhinoplasty surgery commonly involves surgical manoeuvres to the bridge of the nose such as dorsal hump reduction.
 It seems intuitive to think that this may then affect how your spectacles will sit on the bridge of the nose.
 In many other cases, your surgeon may use a cartilage graft to augment or build up the bridge of the nose for those with a sunken bridge.
 In many cases, rhinoplasty surgery may be focused on the tip of the nose with no changes made to the nasal bridge.

 Fortunately, your optician is highly skilled in prescribing and fitting the correct size to spectacles and will be able to adjust existing spectacles to help them comfortably fit the shape of your new nose after rhinoplasty surgery.
 Many patients will take the opportunity to buy a completely new pair of spectacles often in a new style to show off their new nose.
 Patients who prefer to keep details of their rhinoplasty surgery a secret from others often remark to us that observers may commonly notice something is different about their face and link it with the new pair of spectacles rather than the new nose!.

 Can rhinoplasty surgery address a thin septum?